Swedish regulations on usage of two-component epoxy in relining

 Epoxy-based materials which are used when renovating tap water pipes may contain and emit bisphenol A (BPA).
 In this context, tap water pipes refer to pipes intended for drinking water and hot water for consumption.

-Bisphenol A is a substance with endocrine disrupting properties, and also classified as toxic for reproduction.
+Bisphenol A is a substance with endocrine disrupting properties and is also classified as toxic for reproduction.
 At present the recommended concentration of bisphenol A that may cause negative effects for human health is debated and it is believed that effects may occur at even much lower concentrations.
 To prevent that bisphenol A is emitted into tap water, a Swedish ban on usage of certain epoxy-based materials in new renovations of tap water pipes by means of use a relining, applies from the 1 September 2016.

-Exemption from the ban
+Dispensation from the ban